-With that, all that’s left to do is press the “start stream” button, and you’ll be online.
+All that’s left to do is press the Start Stream button, and you’ll be online.

 What kind of content should you stream on Twitch?

-So what does this mean for you?
-A couple of things, most notably that you don’t have to get stuck producing bad gaming content if there’s something you’re much better at.
-Here are a few tips that should help you get settled into a nice content category — or a few.
+You don’t have to get stuck producing bad gaming content if there’s something else you’re much better at.
+Here are a few tips to help you find your live stream niche on Twitch.

-Some people will jump between gaming, chats, and streaming on the go as part of a variety content strategy.
+Some people will jump between gaming and chats as part of their content strategy.
 Others will focus on chatting alone, or creating art, or playing a single game, or playing a genre of games.
-As a variety streamer, your personality is the major draw.
-If you’re more of a focused streamer, your knowledge and skills will help you build an audience.
+Personality is the major draw for variety streamers.
+If you want to focus on a single game or type of content, you need more advanced knowledge and skills to build an audience.